 1. Calton Hill

-You can shoot this particular shot either with a wide angle, or you can back up a bit and use a longer lens to compress the different elements together.
-It also works well with a person in the foreground, either looking at or away from the camera.
+You can shoot the headline composition wide, or back up and use a longer lens to compress the elements together.
+I tend to reach for the 70-200 because the compression flatters the layered hill-castle relationship, but a wide also works (especially if you want to bring more of the monument into the frame).
+It also reads well with a person in the foreground, looking either at or away from camera.

-Next to Nelson’s monument there’s a lookout area which offers excellent views of Arthur’s Seat, the Crags and the Royal Mile.
-That’s one of my favourite spots for sunset, and for watching Princes Street fall into dusk, at which point long exposure shots of the traffic moving make for a great shot.
+Next to Nelson’s there’s a separate lookout area which gives you Arthur’s Seat, the Crags, and the Royal Mile in one frame.
+That’s one of my favourite spots for sunset, and for watching Princes Street tip into dusk, at which point long exposures of the moving traffic make for a nice frame.

 2. Princes Street Gardens

-Down underneath Edinburgh Castle is the Princes Street Gardens, a large public park which runs parallel to Princes Street, divided into the East and West gardens by The Mound.
+Down beneath Edinburgh Castle is Princes Street Gardens, a long public park parallel to Princes Street, divided into East and West gardens by The Mound.

 3. Scott Monument

-Sitting directly above Princes Street Gardens on Princes Street itself is the Scott Monument, the largest monument to a writer in the world.
+Sitting directly above Princes Street Gardens on Princes Street itself is the Scott Monument, one of the tallest monuments to a writer anywhere in the world (200ft of Gothic spire dedicated to Sir Walter Scott, which feels generous, but here we are).

-My favourite time of year to shoot the Scott Monument is around Christmas, when there’s usually a fairground ride called the Starflyer.
-This is a set of spinning chairs that are raised high into the air, and they are particularly nice around sunset, when they are lit up – offering an excellent long exposure opportunity for which you will obviously need a tripod.
+My favourite time of year to shoot the Scott Monument is around Christmas, when there’s usually a fairground ride called the Starflyer planted next to it, a set of spinning chairs that get raised into the night sky.
+They light up around sunset, which gives you an excellent long-exposure subject (and an obvious reason to bring the tripod).

 4. The Royal Mile

 One of Edinburgh’s most famous streets is the Royal Mile, which runs for just under a mile from Edinburgh Castle at one end down to the Palace of Holyroodhouse at the other.
-It’s also not technically one street, and is in fact made up of five streets that run into each other.
+It’s also not technically one street, and is in fact made up of five streets running into each other (so the signage gets confusing if you’re trying to find your way by street name).

-Working down the Royal Mile, and there are a number of photo opportunities, both shooting down the length of the mile itself, and of some of the side streets that run off it.
-Some not to miss opportunities include White Horse Close, an enclosed courtyard of pretty old houses.
+Working down the Royal Mile, there are photo opportunities in both directions: the long shot down the mile itself, plus the side streets and closes that branch off it.
+White Horse Close is a favourite, an enclosed courtyard of pretty old houses that feels a long way from the foot traffic of the main drag.

-Finally, at the far end of the Royal Mile is the Palace of Holyroodhouse, the official residence of the Queen in Scotland, and one of the most impressive buildings in the city.
-This is always worth taking a photo of, and you might be a get a shot from the gate but probably not the best one so best to pay and go inside.
-We recommend taking a tour around inside if you have a chance – it’s well worth it.
+At the far end of the Royal Mile is the Palace of Holyroodhouse, the official residence of the King in Scotland, and one of the most impressive buildings in the city.
+Worth photographing from outside the gate, but for the best angles you’ll want to pay and go inside.
+The courtyard is a different building from any vantage you can get from the street.

 6. Victoria Street

-Edinburgh is home to a number of beautiful streets, with one of the most colourful being Victoria Street, which curves round from the Grassmarket on the lower level of the city up to the George IV Bridge and the Royal Mile.
+Edinburgh has a number of beautiful streets to its name, but the most photographed has to be Victoria Street, which curves up from the Grassmarket to George IV Bridge and the Royal Mile.

-This street was said to have inspired Diagon Alley in Harry Potter (read all about finding Harry Potter in Edinburgh here), and it is certainly a magical place for photography.
-The colourful shop fronts curve away down the street with cobbled stones underfoot and Edinburgh’s high old stone-built buildings towering above.
+This street is widely said to have inspired Diagon Alley in Harry Potter (read all about Harry Potter in Edinburgh here), and it really is a magical place for photography.
+The colourful shopfronts curve away down the street, with cobbles underfoot and Edinburgh’s tall stone-built buildings towering above.

 7. The Vennel Steps

-There are a lot of places to get a great view of Edinburgh Castle, but my absolute favourite is from the Vennel steps.
-A vennel, for those of you not familiar with the term, is a passageway between the gables of two buildings – basically an alley.
+There are plenty of places to get a great view of Edinburgh Castle, but my absolute favourite is from the Vennel Steps.
+A vennel, for those of you not familiar with the term, is a passageway between two buildings.
+Basically an alley.

-In this case, the steps lead away from the Grassmarket and up to Heriot Place.
-But if you turn around as you go up the steps, you’ll be treated to a wonderful view of Edinburgh castle, with the steps and alley providing a lovely leading line.
-This is a lovely shot at any time of day, and also works well at night with that aforementioned tripod.
+In this case the steps lead from the Grassmarket up to Heriot Place.
+Turn around as you climb and you’re treated to a wonderful framed view of Edinburgh Castle, with the steps and alley acting as a strong leading line.
+It works at any time of day, and also works well at night with the aforementioned tripod.

 8. Circus Lane

-New is a relative term of course, given that this part of town was actually built in the 18th century.
-It was to here that the rich of Edinburgh moved, leaving the poor to the cramped and unsanitary conditions of the original medieval town centre.
+“New” is a relative term, of course, given the New Town was built in the 18th century.
+It was here that the rich of Edinburgh moved, leaving the poor to the cramped and unsanitary conditions of the original medieval town centre.

 9. Dean Village

-There’s plenty to photograph down here, but certainly the highlights include the colourful houses and the river, as well as the huge 19th century bridge that spans the valley above, transporting traffic across and away, and leaving Dean Village as a place that time seems to have almost forgotten.
+There’s plenty to photograph down here, but the highlights are the colourful mill houses and the river, plus the huge 19th-century Dean Bridge spanning the valley above and carrying traffic away.
+The combination leaves Dean Village feeling like a place time has almost forgotten.

 10. Blackford Hill

-Last in my list of Edinburgh photography locations is Blackford Hill.
-This is a relatively large hill to the south of the city centre which is home to an ancient hill fort, Edinburgh’s Royal Observatory, and of course, spectacular views across the city.
+Last on my list of Edinburgh photography locations is Blackford Hill, a fairly large hill to the south of the city centre that’s home to an ancient hill fort, Edinburgh’s Royal Observatory, and (most importantly here) spectacular views back across the city.

 Tips for Photographing Edinburgh